Taavi-AU/es_extended/README.md

 Version: v1 Final

-Desc: This is a version of ESX which utilizes mf-inventory (if you aren't using mf-inventory, dont both downloading this)
+Desc: This is a version of ESX which utilizes mf-multichar (if you aren't using mf-multichar, dont both downloading this)